exp date isn't null, but text field is

 Preliminary Investigations

 Adequate venous access is required.
-If it is anticipated that adequate access may not be obtained via peripheral access then insertion of a large bore double lumen catheter should be arranged.
+If it is anticipated that adequate access may not be obtained via peripheral access then insertion of a large bore double lumen catheter with staggered ends should be arranged.

 Volume (ml) of SAG-M blood for each exchange should be: